Nabokov House

 Nabokov House is a house in Saint Petersburg with the modern street number of 47 Great Morskaya Street (Bol'shaia morskaia ulitsa), 190000.
 In 1897, the mansion became the property of the liberal statesman and jurist Vladimir Dmitrievich Nabokov, and as such the house hosted many important political meetings, including the final session of the National Congress of Zemstvos (1904).

 It was also in this mansion that novelist Vladimir Nabokov was born in 1899.
-Currently, the first floor of the house contains the Nabokov Museum dedicated to the author's life.
+The first floor of the house contains the Nabokov Museum dedicated to the author's life.

 History of the house

 It is a medium to large townhouse that was built during the 19th century in the Neo-Renaissance style for the Polovtsev family.

 Between 1897 and the October Revolution, the house was the property of the liberal statesman and jurist Vladimir Dmitrievich Nabokov, who had obtained it as a dowry of Elena Rukavishnikova.
 As such, it became host to many political meetings, particularly in the lead up and following the first Russian Revolution of 1905.
 It was in this house that the final session of the National Congress of Zemstvos was hosted in 1904.

 The house is also notable for being the home of Vladimir Vladimirovich, who lived in the house until November 1917.
 The house is meticulously described in his autobiography The Other Shores and Speak, Memory.
 For Vladimir, the house remained the only house in the world.
-Subsequently, even when he grew rich, he never acquired any other house and preferred to live in hotels.

 A close childhood friend of Olga Nabokova was Ayn Rand (Alisa Rosenbaum).
 As children, the two would engage in endless political debates in this house; while Nabokova defended constitutional monarchy, Rand supported republican ideals.

 The house was broken into by Bolshevik revolutionaries during the October Revolution (1917).

 Nabokov Museum

-Since April 1998, the first floor of the house (the family floor in Nabokov's time) is occupied by the Nabokov Museum and the upper two stories (the parents' floor and the children's floor) are occupied by the offices of the newspaper Nevskoe Vremya.
+Since April 1998, the first floor of the house is occupied by the Nabokov Museum, and the upper two stories are occupied by the offices of the newspaper Nevskoe Vremya.
 In the museum space are the Phone room, Dining room, Library, Committee Room (where most of the meetings of the Constitutional Democratic party were held) and the Kitchen.

 Very little has remained from the Nabokov family's life in the house.
 Time and history spared nothing except the interiors of several rooms on the first and second floors of the building and the old stained-glass window above the flight of stairs leading to the third floor.